- MEN'S SPORTS

 - PROSPECTIVE ATHLETES

-Robin Potera-Haskins returns for her third year as head women's basketball coach at Linfield.
+Robin Potera-Haskins returns for her fourth year as head women's basketball coach at Linfield.

 Her fresh enthusiasm and energy has had an immediate impact on a struggling program.
 During her first year in 2010-11, she led the Wildcats to their first winning season in five years and doubled the team's win total from the previous season, finishing with a 13-11 overall win-loss mark.